rahulrao9/LazyNet/README.md

 ***Overview***

-Create an AI that uses board evaluations to play the best move in a given position
+AI that uses board evaluations to play the best move in a given position
 * Train a Convolutional Neural Network using board evaluations from the established chess engine Stockfish
 * Fit 150000 boards as a 14x8x8 object to a score